 - What does the setup process for a private network look like?

-- Contract classes, functions, conditionals and modifiers
+- Contract classes, Functions and conditionals

 - Inheritance & abstract contracts

 - Types & Optimisation